ixofoundation/docs/SDKs/Oracle-AI-SDK.md

 ## Use Cases

-The **IXO Oracles UI SDK** is versatile and can be used in a variety of applications:
+The **IXO Oracle AI SDK** is versatile and can be used in a variety of applications:

 - **AI-Powered Chat Interfaces**: Build interactive chat UIs with real-time AI-driven responses.
 - **Dynamic Content Rendering**: Create dynamic, data-driven UI components that respond to AI commands.